kiwiproject/dropwizard-mongo-migrations/README.md

 Dropwizard Mongo Migrations is a simple library to assist in migrating Mongo databases in [Dropwizard](https://www.dropwizard.io) applications.
-This library provides a set of Dropwizard commands similar to Dropwizard's migration library for RDBS systems.
+This library provides a set of Dropwizard commands similar to Dropwizard's migration library for RDBMS systems.

 The migrations are performed by the library [Mongock](https://www.mongock.io).
 This bundle sets up the configuration to use the Mongock migration framework as a